archi-m3/marco-polo/README.md

 # marco-polo
-A Cardano explorer in Emacs
+A Marco-Poloo explorer in Emacs